SuhyunL/Jewerly-Ecommerce-Store-Analysis-ML/README.md

 ![image](https://user-images.githubusercontent.com/75061420/126740142-85b404cc-f023-4798-b613-93d6fc79fb9a.png)

 The repurchase rate is 17%, which is comparatively very high.
 There is a high frequency until the second repurchase, but the frequency decreases significantly from the number of repurchases.
 Meanwhile, the most repurchases are 231.
-The repurchase rate is 17%, which is comparatively very high.
-There is a high frequency until the second repurchase, but the frequency decreases significantly from the number of repurchases.
-Meanwhile, the most repurchases are 231.

 **Are there any brands that are particularly repurchased?**
 ![image](https://user-images.githubusercontent.com/75061420/126740325-18b2617b-b131-4af9-bf6f-af241944c6d4.png)